Yes No Share to Facebook

 Answer: To lawfully evict a tenant for personal use, a landlord must provide a proper N12 notice at least sixty days in advance, as outlined in the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, section 48(2).
 Additionally, the landlord must offer compensation equivalent to one month's rent or an alternative rental unit, complying with section 48.1 of the same act.
 Ensuring compliance with these requirements can help landlords navigate the eviction process smoothly and safeguard their interests, and Lippa Legal Services is here to assist throughout this process.

-What Is Required of a Landlord When Seeking to Evict a Tenant So to Take Back a Rental Unit for Personal Use By the Landlord?
+What Must a Landlord Properly Do When the Landlord Is Seeking Eviction of a Tenant Due to a Desire to Take Back a Rental Unit for Personal Use?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord